 The Cogenhoe and Whiston Heritage Society was formed in 2000 by a small group of villagers anxious to see the heritage of the area preserved for ever.

 Our mandate has not wavered - to study record and stimulate interest in the heritage of our two villages and their surrounding areas.
-At the time of writing the Society has some 60 members.
+Our membership fluctuates between 40 to 50 members.

-The Society organises and manages an annual programme of 12 open meetings in which it invites knowledgeable speakers to talk on a wide variety of subjects of local interest.
+The Society organises and manages an annual programme of twelve open meetings in which it invites knowledgeable speakers to talk on a wide variety of subjects of local, national and international interest.
 In addition, it funds a number of research projects which explore elements of the past history of the two parishes.

 About the Heritage Society